 Message from our President Lauren Jespersen

 The United Way of the Klamath Basin has been helping people in the Klamath Basin since we opened our doors in September of 1945.
 Our Mission: To increase the organized capacity of people to care for one another.
-Klamath Basin residents and businesses have struggled for more than a year with the economic and personal hardship due to the Coronavirus pandemic.
-But we have faced many hardships throughout our 76-year history, and I am confident we will overcome this as well.
+Klamath Basin residents and businesses have struggled for more than a year with economic and personal hardship due to the Coronavirus pandemic.
 Our thoughts and prayers go out to all who have been impacted by this pandemic.
 Going forward, let us all strive to be safe and follow public health guidelines so we can one day resume our normal Klamath way of life.

-Over the decades, thanks to the loyalty and generosity of so many Klamath Basin citizens and businesses, our local United Way and its 16 supported agencies continue to help about 20,000 local citizens each year.
-These program services have a profound impact toward improving the lives of local people of all ages.
+Over the decades, thanks to the loyalty and generosity of so many Klamath Basin citizens and businesses, our local United Way and its supported agencies are able to help about 20,000 local citizens each year.
+These agency program services have a profound impact toward improving the lives of local people of all ages.
 I want to thank everyone who contributed to the 2020 United Way Community Campaign and helped raise $495,104 for 99% of our $500,000 goal.

-Because the Coronavirus (COVID-19) has significantly impacted the citizens of Klamath County, our local United Way conducted a COVID-19 relief campaign in the Spring of 2020 to provide immediate emergency funds to United Way agencies in need of support.
-On July 31, 2020, a total of $58,325 (100% of all funds raised) were granted to 10 local United Way agencies who applied for special funds to address their immediate needs (loss of revenue, increased demand for services) due to COVID-19.
-These funds were donated by local individuals, businesses and corporate foundations who donated to the cause.
+Also, in 2020, our local COVID-19 special response campaign raised $48,325, and 100% of all funds raised were granted to 10 local United Way agencies who applied for special funds to address their immediate needs (loss of revenue, increased demand for services) due to COVID-19.
+Our thanks to those local individuals, businesses and corporate foundations who donated to the cause.

 The 2021 Community Campaign Chairwoman is Amber Gomes, Umpqua Bank Community Relations Manager.
 Anyone wishing to volunteer and participate in our fall community campaign should contact the United Way of the Klamath Basin at 136 N. Third Street in Klamath Falls, OR 97601, or give us a telephone call at (541) 882-5558.
 Of course, our United Way accepts contributions year-round.